-As from 1 March 2019 the General Healthcare System Law of 2001 (GHS), as amended, will come into effect.
+As from 1 March 2019 the General Healthcare System Law of 2001 (GHS), as amended, came into effect.

-Individuals, employers and the government will contribute to the GHS.
-The contributions will be deducted from the entire earnings of the employee (as defined in the Social Insurance Law).
-The insurable earnings limit of Social Insurance Fund contributions will not apply in this case.
+Individuals, employers and the government contribute to the GHS.
+The contributions are deducted from the entire earnings of the employee (as defined in the Social Insurance Law).
+The insurable earnings limit of Social Insurance Fund contributions does not apply in this case.

-The employer is responsible for paying both their own and their em-ployees' contributions.
+The employer is responsible for paying both their own and their employees' contributions.

-Initially, the contributions are set at 1,70% for employees and pensioners, 1,85% for employers, 1,65% for the government, and 2,55% for self-employed individuals.
+The contributions are set at 1,70% for employees and pensioners, 1,85% for employers, 1,65% for the government, and 2,55% for self-employed individuals.

 As from 1 March 2020, the contributions will increase to 2,65% for employees and pensioners, 2,90% for employers, 4,70% for the government and 4% for self-employed.
 The contributions will be deducted from the entire earnings of the individuals (including dividends, interest and rental income) up to a maximum of €180.000.